yliapis/blog/_posts/2018-1-14-The-Kalman-Filter.md

 # Experiments

 To illustrate the concept of the Kalman Filter, we will construct a toy example: Given a particle's position over time, we will try to estimate its velocity.
-For simplicity, we will deal with the 1-D case for now.
+For simplicity, we will deal with the 1-D case.

 ### Notation